First-principles evidence for conventional superconductivity in a quasicrystal approximant: Results

 Within this framework, we obtain \tc{} = 3.5\,K and a zero-temperature superconducting gap $\Delta_0(0)=0.54$\,meV using $\mu^{*}_{\mathrm{AD}}=0.1$ for the Morel-Anderson Coulomb pseudopotential~\cite{morel1962}\footnote{In the IsoME code~\cite{kogler2025}, the Coulomb pseudopotential entering the Migdal–Eliashberg equations, $\mu^{*}_{\mathrm{ME}}$, is rescaled following Ref.~\cite{pellegrini2024}:

 where $\omega_{\mathrm{ph}}$ is the characteristic cutoff frequency for the phonon-induced interaction and $\omega_{\mathrm{c}}$ is the Matsubara frequency cutoff.}.
 Experimentally, Ref.~\cite{meena2024} reports onsets of the superconducting transition at 5.47\,K in resistivity, 5.45\,K in zero-field-cooled/field-cooled magnetization at 1\,mT, 5.44\,K in specific heat, and close to 5\,K in the TF-$\mu$SR relaxation rate; the magnetization offset likewise occurs near 5\,K. The experimentally fitted superconducting gap is 0.79\,meV.
 This represents remarkable agreement between theory and experiment for such a complex system.
 Indeed, the agreement is particularly compelling given the level of theory employed.
 Our calculations deliberately use an isotropic ME framework; achieving still higher quantitative accuracy would require a fully anisotropic treatment that accounts for the momentum and band dependence of both the el–ph and screened el–el interactions on the same footing, at substantially higher computational cost.
-Taken together, reproducing the correct scale of \tc{} and obtaining a gap consistent with experiment---alongside experimental indications of isotropic $s$-wave pairing~\cite{meena2024}---suggest that SC in Al$_{13}$Os$_4$ is well captured within the conventional el–ph framework.
+Taken together, reproducing the correct scale of \tc{} and obtaining a gap magnitude consistent with experiment—alongside experimental indications of an isotropic $s$-wave pairing~\cite{meena2024}—show that superconductivity in Al$_{13}$Os$_4$ is quantitatively consistent with a conventional electron–phonon mechanism.
+While this does not uniquely exclude more complex pairing scenarios, it places strong constraints on them.

+We would like to emphasize that our calculations address bulk superconductivity.
+Reported spin-polarized surface states in Al$_{13}$Os$_4$~\cite{meena2024} could, in principle, host additional pairing phenomena confined to the surface.
+Such effects would not necessarily be reflected in the bulk thermodynamic \tc{} reproduced here.

 We next address an important theoretical consideration.
 While we have demonstrated that \textit{ab initio} calculations within the conventional el–ph framework accurately reproduce the experimental \tc{} of ACs, QCs differ in their lack of translational invariance.
 This absence undermines conventional prerequisites of BCS theory, including well-defined momentum space and Fermi surfaces, and in principle permits Cooper pairs with finite center-of-mass momentum.
 However, theoretical studies indicate that the exotic electronic wave functions of infinite QCs do not qualitatively alter their superconducting character~\cite{araujo2019}, and experimental evidence consistently points to a conventional pairing mechanism.